Rohitsharma2110/Generating_Express_Server/README.md

           d).  version ==>  cors: (2.8.5 or higher), express: (4.21.2 or higher)

 How to run 'server.js' file that was generated in the output directory by server_script.py file:
    1.  open the output directory in vs-code or command prompt
    2.  run this command ==>  'node server.js'

             --- Note:  node, express and cors must be installed in the output directory

+How to Check the functioning of generated server :
+     we can use Postman => postman is a API platform for building and using APIs.
+We can send different types of request to our running server routes and also we can pass different attributes in the request header (like : "authorization" : "admin" , "authorization" : "user", etc.) to check the functioning of middlewares.